Lawton, Oklahoma Therapists

 - Population density: There are 1,194 people per square mile in Lawton, which is a striking 2087% higher rate compared to the average in Oklahoma and 1218% higher than the nation.
 Living in close quarters tends to put a strain on otherwise healthy relationships.
 It also escalates competition for local resources.

-- Poverty: In 2016, 2% of Lawton families were at the poverty level, slightly more than the state average of 22%.
-This both increases stress level and decreases the means to seek help.
+- Poverty: In 2021, 23.7% of Lawton families were at the poverty level, more than the state average of 15.6%.
+This both increases stress levels and decreases the means to seek help.

-- Job opportunities: The unemployment rate of 1% is commensurate with the national average.
-There is little opportunity for private employment however, with jobs primarily in military, education and health care.
+- Job opportunities: The unemployment rate of 4.2% is below the national average of 6%.
+There is little opportunity for private employment, however, with jobs primarily in the military, education, and health care.

 - Divorce: In 2016 approximately 4 of 1,000 marriages ended in divorce in the state of Oklahoma.
 Unfortunately, this is the highest divorce rate of any state in the country highlighting the significant need for marriage counseling amongst its residents.